+Figure 15.
+Count of engineering design subcode phase by grade.

-The primary result of the sub-code analysis is that the grade 2 student spent considerably more time and occurrences rebuilding and evaluating his design both physically and as a system.
+The primary result of the sub-code analysis is that the grade 2 student did considerably rebuilding and evaluating his design both physically and as a system.
 While the sub-codes provided more data on the engineering design process each student undertook, a set of emergent codes provided additional information on underlying processes and ideas.